The Future is Local

-Sellers have the relationships with local clients and on-air talent has the relationship with the local audience.
-Tip: It would make for a great team meeting to gather everyone together (virtually, if needed) and come up with even more ways your company can best serve the local market.
+Sellers have relationships with local clients and on-air talent has a relationship with the local audience.
+Tip: It would make for a great team meeting to gather everyone together (virtually if needed) and come up with even more ways your company can best serve the local market.
 Don't forget to discuss the ways you are currently hyperlocal and make certain your market is aware of these efforts.
-If you're in lockstep with your local market, you will be the trusted resource of information in your community, both for listeners and advertisers.
+If you're in lockstep with your local market, you will be the trusted resource of information in your community both for listeners and advertisers.

 If you're doing some great local impact work, we'd love it if you would share it with us so that we might be able to help others.
-Please email me at Jeff.Schmidt@rab.com with details.
-We'll get the idea exchange started this Wednesday, with our Live presentation: Proven Tactics for Engaging Local Clients.
-Local sellers will be sharing how they are having a huge impact in their market.
+Please email me here with the details.